 - a.
 Public record.
-A writing, regardless of physical form, containing information relating to the conduct of government or the performance of any governmental or proprietary function, prepared, owned, used, or retained by the City regardless of physical form of characteristics. - b.
+A writing, regardless of physical form, containing information relating to the conduct of government or the performance of any governmental or proprietary function, prepared, owned, used or retained by the City. - b.
 Writing.
-A writing means handwriting, typewriting, printing, photo stating, photographing, and every other means of recording any form of communication or representation, including, but not limited to, letters, words, pictures, sounds or symbols or their combinations; papers, maps, magnetic or paper tapes, photographic films and prints, motion picture, film and video recordings, magnetic or punched cards, discs, drums, diskettes, sound recordings, and other documents including data compilations from which information may be obtained or translated.
+A writing means handwriting, typewriting, printing, photostating, photographing, and any other means of recording any form of communication, including, but not limited to, letters, words, pictures, sounds or symbols or their combinations; papers, maps, magnetic or paper tapes, photographic films and prints, motion picture, film and video recordings, magnetic or punched cards, discs, drums, diskettes, sound recordings, and other documents including data compilations from which information may be obtained or translated.
 An email is a writing. - c.
 Identifiable record.
-An identifiable record is one in existence at the time the records request is made, and that City staff can reasonably locate.
-A record must be identified or described to be reasonably located. - d.
+An identifiable record is one in existence at the time the records request is made and that City staff can reasonably locate. - d.
 Exempt record.
-A record is specifically exempted or prohibited from disclosure by state law, either directly in Chapter 42.56 RCW or in other statutes.
-The Washington State Attorney General's Office Sunshine Committee maintains an up to date and complete list of current exemptions and prohibitions on their website at. https://www.atg.wa.gov/sunshine-committee. - e.
+All agency records are available for review by the public unless they are specifically exempted or prohibited from disclosure by state law, either directly in Chapter 42.56 RCW or other statutes.
+The Municipal Research and Services Center maintains an up-to-date list of current exemptions and prohibitions on their website at www.mrsc.org - e.
 Counter document.
-A frequently requested document retained in the Public Records Division or within departments that is known to be public information and may be released within a reasonably short timeframe without need to file a written public disclosure request.
+A frequently requested document retained in the Public Records Division or within departments that is known to be public information and may be released without need to file a written public disclosure request. - f.
+Bot request.
+A request for public records that the City reasonably believes was automatically generated by a computer program or script.